.

 Common Laboratory Billing Challenges: What Labs Are Up Against

-- Claims Not Billed: “Three to five percent of claims may never even go out the door,” said Raich.
+"Three to five percent of claims may never even go out the door," said Raich, representing significant silent revenue loss that many labs don't realize is happening.

-- Delayed Denials: “The longer a claim sits in AR, the less likely it gets paid,” he added.
+"The longer a claim sits in AR, the less likely it is to get paid," he added.
+Real-time denial management is essential to stopping this revenue drain before it compounds.

 Automation, Analytics, and the Modern Lab